marat569/skRemasterDB/README.md

   - 8 + 11 bit render passes
       - If only 8 bit render passes are enabled, the game looks Magenda, While both 8 plus 11 enabled at the same time look great

 **CRISIS CORE –FINAL FANTASY VII– REUNION**

   - Remasters do not work
     - 8 Bit remasters crash the game
     - 10/11 bit remasters create artifacts

+**Trinity Trigger**
+  - All remasters work
+      - Overbright bits created

+**Like a Dragon: Ishin!** (-d3d11)
+  - All render passes work
+    - Eats up a fair bit of vram due to the large number of render passes

+    - Assumes the game is running in DirectX11 via the -d3d11 launch argument